jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 She is gathering wood.
 I already know how to stack them.
 "Small sticks first," she taught.
 "They catch fast.
 Then bigger wood.
 Fire needs both."
 I can't start a fire very fast.
 I need to learn.

 She uses flint axe to chop more pieces.
 I watch her.
+She tears many times today.
+She is scared.
 She loves me.
 I love her.
 She teaches me.
 How to cook food.
 How to use tools.
 How to care for wounds.
-I want to know about the Giving Tree.
+I want to know about the Giving Tree so I can get its fruit for her.

-But I keep working.
+I now keep working.
 Eight hides to go.
 Two hides per day.
 Maybe one because I'm slow.

 Scrape.
 Scrape.
 Scrape.

 Seven hides to go.

+Scrape.
+Scrape.
+Scrape.

 Voices!
+Mother calls.
+We all stop.

+Who is out there?
+Who is coming?

-Mother calls "They're back!"
+"They're back!"

 I run to see.
 Puppy follows me.

 Our people emerge from the trees, baskets heavy with food.
 Children rush to greet them.
 I see Raya, Uncle, River Woman.
 18 of our people return.
 Four dogs.
 All safe.

 Mother breathes out.
+More tears.
+But she is smiling and laughing with these tears.

-"All of them came back."
-She wipes her tears.
+"All of you came back!"

 Raya sets down her basket and spear.
 "So much fruit!
 Giving Tree was full this season."